googlefonts/fontquant/Lib/fontquant/README.md

 Reports whether or not a font is unicase (lowercase and uppercase letters being of the same height).
+To check for different shapes of lowercase letters compared to uppercase, use the `Lowercase Shapes` metric.

 _Return Value:_ Boolean (`True`or `False`)